 Overnight in Duhok

-In the morning, we head to Amadiya, an ancient Jewish city and then to Sarcinc, home to one of Saddam Hussein’s former mountaintop palaces and is truly an amazing site.
+In the morning, we head to Amadiya, home to one of Saddam Hussein’s former mountaintop palaces and is truly an amazing site.
 We spend a few hours exploring and admiring the breathtaking views.

 We head to a locally famous cave restaurant for a traditional lunch.

-Following lunch, we embark on one of our longer journeys: the four-hour drive to Rawanduz.
-Stopping along the way for pictures at the Neanderthal “Shanidar Cave” – one of the most important caves of its kind in the world.
-We will enjoy refreshments here as well.
+Following lunch, we embark on one of our longer journeys: the four-hour drive to Rawandas.
+Stopping along the way for pictures at the Shamarda cave as well as for refreshments.

 Walking tour of Rawandas before we head for dinner and drinks.

-Overnight in Rawandas in our own cottages for a little cottage party!
+Overnight in Rawandas where we stay in our own cottages for a little cottage party!

 Drive the famously scenic Hamilton road.
 The road was built by AM Hamilton in the early 1930’s for what he hoped would unify the peoples of the region.
 Well, in fact, the road has been fought over many times, especially during the war with Iran.